gorhill/httpswitchboard/README.md

 reaching their destination:
     * Dark red square: the specific domain name and/or type of request is specifically blacklisted.
-    * Pale red square: the blacklist status in inherited because the entry is graylisted.
+    * Pale red square: the blacklist status is inherited because the entry is graylisted.
 - Greenish square = effectively whitelisted, i.e. requests are allowed to reach their intended destination:
     * Bright green square = the specific domain name and/or type of request is specifically whitelisted.
-    * Pale green square = the whitelist status in inherited because the entry is graylisted.
+    * Pale green square = the whitelist status is inherited because the entry is graylisted.

 The top-left cell in the matrix represents the default global setting (the